rmtheis/language-detection/README.md

 See [the original project on Google Code](http://code.google.com/p/language-detection/).

-Set up profile list in `DetectorFactory.java`.
+Set up the language profile list in `DetectorFactory.java`.

 ## Training: Generating language profiles

-To generate a language profile, [download](http://download.wikimedia.org) a Wikipedia abstract file to use as a training data set.
+To generate a language profile, [download](http://dumps.wikimedia.org/backup-index.html) a Wikipedia abstract file to use as a training data set.

 For example, click `anwiki` and download `anwiki-20121227-abstract.xml` to `language-detection/abstracts/` and do: